azidmiracle/Inventory-System-using-VBA/README.md

 ![Home](/interface/home.JPG)

 2. Update Data -
-    1. The user will type the part number frirst then click the RETRIEVE button.
+    a.
+The user will type the part number frirst then click the RETRIEVE button.
-    2. The data will be displayed.
+    b.
+The data will be displayed.
-    3. The user will change the data
+    c.
+The user will change the data
-    4. Click the UPDATE button and the system will update the data,
+    d.
+Click the UPDATE button and the system will update the data,

 ![Update](/interface/errorcorrection.JPG)